 The Mayor said there is currently a valid contract in place that took effect Jan.
 1.

 “We heard what you said, and if you can provide further details regarding the animals entrusted to us, we will take the opportunity to discuss this with the relevant departments, because this isn’t something that’s handled locally.
 We can pass on your requests...
-At least we can make an effort to raise their awareness.”
+At least we can make an effort to raise their awareness.” n